 These Sweet & Smoky Black Bean-Stuffed Mini Peppers make for the perfect appetizer at your Christmas dinner party or you can even serve them as a main dish.
 Nature provides us with such beautiful colors and these Stuffed Mini Peppers are a perfect testament to that.

 There’s nothing like a good vegan salad as a precursor to a beautiful Christmas dinner.
-Such a brilliant medley of vegetables, and so pretty on your plate, too.
-Let’s see what these salads have in store for you.
+Check out what I have in store for you:

 Ready for some amazing health benefits?
 This Healing Turmeric Cauliflower Rice Bowl is packed with them.
 It’s so easy to make, it’s one of my favorites as far as Christmas dinner ideas go.
 This salad bowl makes for an interesting conversation piece as well, as Turmeric has some fantastic anti-inflammatory and antioxidant properties.
 Let’s face it, even on Christmas day, we still need to eat healthy.